Home

 Houston Building Codes

-Houston Public Works provides a document outlining some further general information for locals, residential and commercial.
-This document contains what construction codes to follow, structural requirements, energy, plumbing, and other general requirements and links.
+Houston Public Works provides a document outlining further general information for locals, residential and commercial.
+This document contains construction codes to follow, structural requirements, energy, plumbing, and other general requirements and links.

-The American Society of Heating, Refrigeration, and Air Conditioning Engineers (ASHRAE) is the leading professional organization that is leading the efforts in building decarbonization.
-This page has links to the mechanical and energy codes the City of Houston would need to follow for new construction, renovations, or additions.
+The American Society of Heating, Refrigeration, and Air Conditioning Engineers (ASHRAE) is leading the efforts in building decarbonization.
+This page has links to the mechanical and energy codes the City of Houston follows for new construction, renovations, or additions.

 Incentives & Rebates

 Checking out incentives and rebates is a great way to make home improvements more affordable.
-With rising energy costs homeowners and businesses should identify the services that would serve them best.
-Then take advantage of the corresponding programs.
+With rising energy costs, homeowners and businesses should identify the services that would serve them best and take advantage of the corresponding programs.
 Not only will you save energy, but you'll save money.

 Federal Incentives

 The Inflation Reduction Act (IRA) passed on August 16, 2022.
 It includes several energy-efficiency and renewable system incentive opportunities for individuals and businesses.
-For most consumers, these incentives have one main goal: make it more affordable for homeowners to buy eco-friendly and clean energy equipment.
+For most consumers, these incentives aim to make it more affordable for homeowners to buy eco-friendly and clean energy equipment.

 The federal solar tax credit is available to homeowners who purchase a new solar system.
 The Inflation Reduction Act increases the available tax credit to 30%, starting January 1, 2023.
 This means it is possible to get up to one third of the cost of solar to reduce your federal taxes owed.